 The Symphony also has donor-restricted endowment funds that are managed by the Kansas City Symphony Foundation's (KCSF) Board of Trustees.
 While these funds are for the sole purpose of supporting the Symphony, they have not been recorded in the financial statements (see Note 2).
-These funds are invested in common stocks and U.S. government securities with approximately 53% in equities, 40% in government and agency issues and 7% in cash at June 30, 2014 and 2013.
+These funds are invested in common stocks and U.S. government securities with approximately 59% in equities, 32% in government and agency issues and 9% in cash and other investments at June 30, 2015.
+The Symphony Foundation's funds had approximately 53% in equities, 40% in government and agency issues and 7% in cash at June 30, 2014.
 The Symphony receives interest and dividend income from the KCSF for one fund, less the Foundation's management expenses in quarterly allotments.
-For the other fund, the Symphony receives annually a distribution based on 5% of the past 12 month average market value of the fund.
-The fair value of these funds was \$24,271,160 and \$20,556,791 as of June 30, 2014 and 2013, respectively.
+For the other three funds, the Symphony receives annually a distribution based on 5% of the past 12 month average market value of the fund.
+The fair value of these funds was \$27,370,451 and \$24,271,160 as of June 30, 2015 and 2014, respectively.